(20,000+ reviews on Google across 150+ locations)

-Symptoms of a hamstring strain include:
+Common signs of a hamstring strain injury include:

 You should not return to your old level of physical activity until you have full mobility in the injured leg and it no longer hurts to walk, run, and jump.
 If you start pushing yourself before the hamstring is fully healed, you could re-injure the hamstring and develop permanent muscle dysfunction.

 Your doctor may request X-ray or MRI tests to help determine the severity of your injury and rule out any other possible conditions.
 Fortunately, many hamstring strain injuries are mild and can heal on their own with conservative care.